nprapps/elections18-general/README.md

 * In ``app_config.py`` set ``DEPLOY_TO_SERVERS`` to ``True``.
 * Run ``fab staging master servers.setup`` to configure the server.
+* Manually copy the necessary environment variables to the server's `/etc/enviroment` file
 * Initialize the RDS DB ``fab staging master servers.fabcast:data.bootstrap_db``

-Once we have setup our servers we will need to install the webservices to support the admin that will allow us to override winner calls from AP, follow the instructions in [Install web services](#install-web-services).
-More details on the Admin can be found [here](#admin-interface)
+Once we have setup our servers we will need to initiate the webservices to support the admin that will allow us to override winner calls from AP: `fab servers.deploy_confs` (see also [Install web services](#install-web-services)).
+More details on the Admin can be found [here](#admin-interface).

 ### Update server after code changes